coverclock/coverclock/README.md

 work and his consulting practice, and Cranequin LLC for his closed source and otherwise proprietary work.
 He writes a blog under his pseudonym on the business and technology of software development to entertain his friends.
-John has co/authored an article in the Proceedings of the IEEE, an entry in the Encyclopedia of Computer Science, and many conference papers and technical reports.
-He is the co/inventor of two patents.
+John has authored or co-authored an article in the Proceedings of the IEEE, an entry in the Encyclopedia of Computer Science, and many conference papers and technical reports.
+He is the inventor or co-inventor of two patents.
 John has served on industry and academic advisory panels, has been an invited conference speaker, and has served as a visiting scientist and consultant domestically and abroad.
 John has worked with remote engineering teams in such